Teuku Karimoeddin: Early life and education

 Teuku Karimoeddin was born on 30 April 1919 Teupin Punti, a small village in North Aceh, as the only son of Teukoe Banta Gading and Cut Sabi.
 He spent his childhood in Lhokseumawe, Aceh, where he completed his primary education at the Hollandsch-Inlandsche School (HIS) in 1930.
 At a young age, he demonstrated a keen interest in sports, particularly football, alongside his religious studies in Qur'anic recitation.
 After HIS, he continued his education at the Meer Uitgebreid Lager Onderwijs (MULO) in Kutaraja (now Banda Aceh, graduating in 1936.
 His academic interests were broad, with a particular affinity for mathematics, physics, and languages, which later influenced his focus on the health of athletes and his involvement in sports organizations.

 Karimoeddin's pursuit of higher education led him to Batavia (now Jakarta), where he attended the Algemene Middelbare School (AMS B), completing his studies as World War II began in Europe.
 Initially considering a career in mechanical engineering, he ultimately chose to study medicine at the Geneeskundige Hoogeschool (GHS), the medical school in Batavia, from 1939, due to his strengths in physics, chemistry, and mathematics.
 During his university years, Karimoeddin was actively involved in student organizations, politics, and sports.
 He was a member of the Unitas Studiosorum Indonesiansis (USI), one of only two major student extracurricular organizations in Batavia at the time.

 The Japanese occupation of the Dutch East Indies brought significant disruptions, including the closure and subsequent reopening of GHS as Djakarta Ika Daigaku (ジャカルタ医科大学).
 Karimoeddin, along with other students, resisted Japanese-imposed regulations, such as the mandatory shaving of heads, an act of defiance that was reported by Radio Australia.
 His resistance led to his detention and suspension for three months by Kempeitai, the Japanese military police, for alleged subversive activities.
 He was later pardoned and allowed to complete his medical studies.

 Karimoeddin's political engagement deepened as he became a member of the secretariat of the Union of Indonesian Students (Baperpi, Badan Perkumpulan Pelajar Indonesia), a student organization active in the movement for Indonesian independence.
-Upon learning the surrender of Japan on 15 August 1945, Karimoeddin alongside with Wikana (later sports minister) and Darius (full name unknown), visited the-then chairman of the Preparatory Committee for Indonesian Independence Sukarno to urge him to proclaim Indonesia's independence the next day.
+Upon learning the surrender of Japan on 15 August 1945, Karimoeddin along with Wikana (later sports minister) and Darius (full name unknown), visited the-then chairman of the Preparatory Committee for Indonesian Independence Sukarno to urge him to proclaim Indonesia's independence the next day.
 However, the student delegation failed to convince Sukarno to proclaim independence, prompting student activist Chairul Saleh to kidnap Sukarno to coerce him to proclaim independence.
 Sukarno eventually proclaimed independence on 17 August.